tramanh06/pytorch-pretrained-BERT/README.md

 ```

 2. In `Interpret_BERT.py`, specify the directory of the test data.
 Note that if in step 1, the model chosen is coming from **split_0**, it is
-important to use the corresponding split for the data.
+important to use the same split for the data.

 ```
 # Example.
 The data location is to be changed accordingly